Underlying premise: The VW engine is cooled by AIR.

 directed over the full surface area of the cylinder cooling fins.

 In order to shorten the warming up time a thermostat is mounted below the right hand pair of cylinders.
 This is a conventional bellows type and it operates a restriction on the through flow of air when the engine is cold.
 The thermostat opens flaps in the fan housing when the engine warms up, so allowing the full airflow to pass round the cylinders.

-Apart from the large piece of cooling tinware at the rear of the engine, the remainder of the cooling components and cover plates fitted to the engine cannot be removed unless the engine is removed from the vehicle.
+Apart from the large piece of cooling tinware around the rear of the engine (the rear breastplate), the remainder of the cooling components and cover plates fitted to the engine cannot be removed unless the engine is removed from the vehicle.

 installing the fan shroud, the doghouse oil cooler tin, and the firewall